WhimsicalRabbit/Sprint7/README.md

 `test`: Runs tests using Jest.

-`lint`: Runs ESLint to check code quality.
+`prettier-format`: Runs prettier to check code quality.

-`lint:fix`: Runs ESLint to fix code style issues.
+`dev:watcher`: Starts the watch mode server.

-`start:dev`: Starts the watch mode server.
+`dev`: Starts the server.

 `build`: Removes the ./dist folder and compiles the TypeScript code into JavaScript in the ./dist folder.